sarvasrobert/Diploma/README.md

 ## Diploma thesis - Alpha 0.5

--Implemented in Python 3.6 and OpenCV2 library.
+-Implemented in Python 3.6, OpenCV2 library, Tensorflow.

 **Description:**

 *My thesis aim to detect motion blurred object in video.*
-* First step of program is to automaticaly select object of interest by Grabcut method.
+* Implement GrabCut method for semi-automatical selection of object.
-* Second Step is OSVOS - One shot video object segmentation - state of the art precision is  79% for this topic.
+* OSVOS - One shot video object Segmentation - state of the art in precision(79% for one labeled image, 86% for 3 labeled images).
-* Third step is to create Bounding box around segmented mask and detect if any motion blur is created
+* Create tracking of object and delete all unwanted patches of objects mask.
-* Fourth step is segment motion blur with highest possible precision
+* Study motion blur - Confront Pattern recognition solutions with other solutions and implement the best solution

 Links:
 Thesis: https://www.overleaf.com/read/gpyvkzbgdgxk